');

 About Bristol, CT

-Bristol is a mid-sized city in Connecticut with a population of 61,129 residents.
-The median household income is $83,458 per year, which is above the national average.
-The median age in Bristol is 38.2 years.
+Bristol is a mid-sized city located in Connecticut with a population of 61,129 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $83,458 per year, which is 11% above the national median of $75,149.
+The median age of 38.2 years is close to the US median age of 38.9 years.

 How Bristol Ranks in Connecticut